soma2000-lang/Problem1-Problem2/README.md

 ## Docker Compose files and env vars

-There is a main `docker-compose.yml` file with all the configurations that apply to the whole stack, it is used automatically by `docker compose`.

-And there's also a `docker-compose.override.yml` with overrides for development, for example to mount the source code as a volume.
-It is used automatically by `docker compose` to apply overrides on top of `docker-compose.yml`.

-These Docker Compose files use the `.env` file containing configurations to be injected as environment variables in the containers.

 They also use some additional configurations taken from environment variables set in the scripts before calling the `docker compose` command.